Author Archives: HVAC Webmasters

 Supporting Images

-Create supporting graphics for your long-tail keywords, and name the file something similar, or even exact, when it makes sense.
-Be sure to include descriptive Alt Text that mentions the phrase, if possible.
-An excellent example of a supporting graphic is AC Repair Tips, with a list of suggestions in graphic form.
+Create supporting graphics for your long-tail keywords and name the file something similar, or even exact, when it makes sense.
+If possible, include descriptive Alt Text that mentions the phrase.
+An excellent example of a supporting graphic is AC Repair Tips, which has a list of suggestions in graphic form.

 • plumbing heating and air alliance member